truenas/documentation/content/TrueCommand/SystemManagement/_index.md

 ![DashboadNetworkGraph](/images/TrueCommand/2.0/DashboadNetworkGraph.png "Dashboad Network Graph")

-#### Activity Wheel
+#### Activity Indicator Icons

-When a TrueNAS is updating, a small rotating activity wheel will be visible to the right of the system nickname.
+TrueCommand provides individual indicators to provide better "at-a-glance" info about what the system is up to.
+The indicators will be visible to the right of the system nickname.

+* Update
+* Replication
+* Resilver/Scrub

 ![DashboardSystemCardUpdating](/images/TrueCommand/2.0/DashboardSystemCardUpdating.png "Dashboard System Card Updating")